ranganathanlab/bmDCA/README.md

 `-j` and `-h` flags, which much be used in conjunction, correspond to `bmdca` output stored as binaries.

-## Configuration File Options
+## Configuration file options

-The fields in the config file:
+Inference and sampling runs can be configured using a text file (see `example/bmdca.conf`).
+The fields in the file are as follows:

 ### [bmDCA]